Harsh13kumar/CLEAR-THE-CLUTTER-/README.md

 # CLEAR THE CLUTTER
 <br>
-It will help you to Manage you flies
+It will help you to Manage you flies.
 <br>
-It is made using nodejs
+It is made using nodejs.
 <br>
-Read coments in main.js  for More details
+Read coments in main.js  for More details.